IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "Silhouette filled with night sky"

-### 11. `magritte_mirrors`
+### 11. `Margritte_mirrors`

-**Description:** Based on Magritte's exploration of reflection, mirrors, and doubled imagery, with the painterly quality that makes his mirror images so compelling.
+**Description:** Based on Margritte's exploration of reflection, mirrors, and doubled imagery, with the painterly quality that makes his mirror images so compelling.

 **Best for concepts involving:**
 - Mirrors showing unexpected reflections